maximilianotulian/dotfiles/README.md

 # Configuration files

 My dotfiles.
-Feel free to use it, but at your own risk.
+Feel free to use it.

 # Install